CodeBear801/zoo/tech-summary/language/c++/c++11-notes.md

 ```
 Take away:
 1. The main purpose of std::enable_if is providing a way to limit types could be pass into a template class.
   Take the upper case as an example, without enable_if limitation, we define Check1<Any type>, but almost for all situation, this is not what we want.
-Our logic might just expect its either int or double, if pass string into then could trigger compilation error
+Our logic might just expect its either int or double, if pass string into then could trigger compilation error.<br/>

-2. The purpose of `::type* = 0` is just given a default value for type, so you don't need parameters to call this function
+2. The purpose of `::type* = 0` is just given a default value for type, so you don't need parameters to call this function.<br/>
    For example, you could write check1_obj.read() or check1_obj.read(&variable); You could find experiments here [code snippet](http://cpp.sh/8tvjm)
 3. enable_if always used for such situation, for passing type in certain condition, go to one kind of operation, others go to differernt operation.  [code snippet](http://cpp.sh/25xnx) [stackoverflow](https://stackoverflow.com/questions/29040059/enable-if-to-add-a-function-parameter-that-has-a-default-argument)
 ```C++